 Following the release of Mariya’s video on social media in 2018, Sahiyo and Silence Speaks partnered on a digital storytelling workshop called Sahiyo Stories, which brought together survivors of FGM/C living in the United States.
 This first set of videos explores a united sentiment: that the sharing of personal stories is crucial to building a critical mass of voices from within practicing communities calling for the abandonment of this harmful practice.

 After the release of this intial set of videos, Sahiyo and Silence Speaks renamed the project Voices to End FGM/C and sought funding to expand it.
-With support from the Wallace Global Fund, ViiV Healthcare, and the George Washington University Milken Institute School of Public Health, Voices has held six additional workshops between 2018 and 2022.
+With support from the Wallace Global Fund, ViiV Healthcare, and the George Washington University Milken Institute School of Public Health, Voices has held eight additional workshops between 2018 and 2023.
 Our storytellers are diverse in race/ethnicity, age, and citizenship/residency status, and their perspectives reflect the myriad ways that FGM/C impacts women’s lives.
 Following is a summary of each workshop.

 Inaugural Workshop (Sahiyo Stories) – May 2018